The Valley College of Osteopathic Medicine - The Valley COM

 Curricular Offerings

-Professional identity development is a curricular course aligned with weekly integrated cases and focuses on areas such as Lifestyle Medicine, public and community health, health systems sciences, visual and performing arts, and ethics and medical jurisprudence.
+Professional development is a curricular course aligned with weekly integrated cases and focuses on areas such as Lifestyle Medicine, public and community health, health systems sciences, visual and performing arts, and ethics and medical jurisprudence.

 Additional Key Components of The Valley COM Curriculum: